flux-iac/tofu-controller/docs/branch-planner/branch-planner-tfc-integration-getting-started.md

 ## Branch Planner and Terraform Cloud Integration: Getting Started

 With Branch Planner, you can provision the `main` branch directly on Terraform Cloud.
-TF-Controller communicates with Terraform Cloud to run the necessary plans and apply your approved code.
+Tofu-Controller communicates with Terraform Cloud to run the necessary plans and apply your approved code.
 The state is securely stored on Terraform Cloud.

 **Note:** For now, Branch Planner only supports GitHub as the Git provider.
 We plan to add other Git providers in time.